Nonparametric Modeling of Continuous-Time Markov Chains: Introduction

 \section{Introduction}

 Continuous-time Markov chains (CTMCs) are a probabilistic modeling tool used in a wide range of fields such as phylogenetics, epidemiology, survival analysis, and biochemistry \citep{jukes_evolution_1969, kalbfleisch_analysis_1985}.
 A CTMC is a stochastic process that randomly transitions between discrete states over continuous time.
 The transitions occur at exponentially distributed waiting times, and the future state depends only on the present state, not on the past (Markov property).
-The parameters describing the CTMC can be collected into a matrix called an \textit{infinitesimal rate matrix} or generator.
-A key inferential task to understand the CTMC dynamics is, therefore, estimating the entries (rates) of such a matrix.
-This is challenging since the number of rates increases quadratically with the number of discrete states and the data might not carry information on transitions between all pairs of states.
+The parameters describing the CTMC can be collected into a matrix called an \textit{infinitesimal rate matrix}, or generator.
+A key inferential task for understanding CTMC dynamics is, therefore, estimating the entries (rates) of such a matrix.
+This is challenging since the number of rates increases quadratically with the number of discrete states and the data may not contain information about transitions between all pairs of states.

 \paragraph{Direct parametrization} One approach to reducing the number of free parameters in the rate matrix is to impose structural restrictions.
 This method has been particularly effective in fields such as evolutionary biology, where a lower-dimensional parametrization can be motivated by knowledge of the underlying biological dynamics.
 A rich body of literature has explored DNA substitution processes, proposing and testing various constraints \citep{jukes_evolution_1969, kimura_simple_1980}.